anfroholic/micropython/docs/library/machine.CAN.rst

    Get information about the controller's error states and TX and RX buffers.
    Returns a dict

-   The values in the list are:
+   The values in the dict are:

    - state: current state of the bus
    - tx_failed_count: 	number of failed transmissions